Yvand/AzureRM-Templates/Templates/SharePoint-ADFS/README.md

 ### Output parameters

 Valuable output parameters are returned by the module and recorded in the state file, including the login, passwords and the public IP address of each virtual machine.

-## Features

-Regardless of the SharePoint version selected, an extensive configuration is performed, with some differences depending on the version:

-### Common to all SharePoint versions

-- Active Directory forest created, AD CS and AD FS are installed and configured.
-LDAPS (LDAP over SSL) is also conigured.
-- SharePoint service applications configured: User Profile, add-ins, session state.
-- SharePoint has 1 web application with path based and host-named site collections.
-There are 2 zones:
-  - Default zone: HTTP with Windows authentication.
-  - Intranet zone: HTTPS with federated (ADFS) authentication.
-Custom claims provider [LDAPCP](https://www.ldapcp.com/) is installed and configured.
-- An OAuth trust is created, and a dedicated IIS site is created with 2 bindings (HTTP + HTTPS) to host custom high-trust add-ins.

-### Specific to SharePoint Subscription

-- HTTPS site certificate is managed by SharePoint: It has the private key and sets the binding itself in the IIS site
-- Federated authentication is configured using OpenID Connect

-### Specific to SharePoint 2019 / 2016 / 2013

-- Federated authentication is configured using SAML 1.1

 ## Remote access and security